Bobcat Babies is a comprehensive developmental assessment clinic for infants and children (0-3 years of age) with suspected developmental delays.

 Mary Elizabeth Parker, PT, PhD, NCS, PCS

 Dr. Parker is a Clinical Associate Professor of Physical Therapy at Texas State University.
 She has practiced physical therapy for over 20 years and specializes in individuals with undiagnosed and rare disorders.
 She is a board certified clinical specialist in both neurologic and pediatric physical therapy which is unique in the profession.
 Dr. Parker notes as a disclaimer that she is a contract physical therapist for two local practices, Growing Places Therapy Services, LLC, and Creative Therapy Solutions, LLC.
 She also serves on the Board of Directors at U.R.
 Our Hope as their Medical Liaison.

-Contact us at email@example.com and request a call to schedule the assessment; or you may call us at 512 716-2994 and leave a voicemail message (note we staff this office 2 days a week).
+Contact us at email@example.com and request a call to schedule the assessment; or you may call us at 512-716-2994 and leave a voicemail message (Note: we staff this office 2 days per week).

-Note there is no cost for this comprehensive developmental assessment, and we will be referring you to local home based and clinic therapy providers.
-Once the Department of Communication Disorders opens their clinic onsite there may be some opportunities for speech language services.
+Note: There is no cost for this comprehensive developmental assessment, and we will be referring you to local home based and clinic therapy providers.
+The Department of Communication Disorders has an onsite clinic which allows for some opportunities for speech language services.